warrieka/histo_ortho_viewer/README.md

 `run start` will start the developement server on <http://localhost:5173>.

-## Create a docker image for deployemt
+## Create a docker image for deployment

 Make sure you have [docker](https://docs.docker.com/get-docker/) installed.